v8/v8.dev/src/features/explicit-resource-management.md

 ## `DisposableStack` and `AsyncDisposableStack`

 To further facilitate managing multiple disposable resources, the proposal introduces `DisposableStack` and `AsyncDisposableStack`.
 These stack-based structures allow developers to group and dispose of multiple resources in a coordinated manner.
 Resources are added to the stack, and when the stack is disposed, either synchronously or asynchronously, the resources are disposed of in the reverse order they were added, ensuring that any dependencies between them are handled correctly.
 This simplifies the cleanup process when dealing with complex scenarios involving multiple related resources.
-Both structures provide methods like `use()`, `adopt()`, and `defer()` to add resources or disposal actions, and a `dispose()` or `asyncDispose()` method to trigger the cleanup.
+Both structures provide methods like `use()`, `adopt()`, and `defer()` to add resources or disposal actions, and a `dispose()` or `asyncDispose()` method to trigger the cleanup. `DisposableStack` and `AsyncDisposableStack` have `[Symbol.dispose]()` and `[Symbol.asyncDispose]()`, respectively, so they can be used with `using` and `await using` keywords.
 They offer a robust way to manage the disposal of multiple resources within a defined scope.

 Let’s take a look at each method and see an example of it: